By Janet K. Keeler

 Other visitor centers back on the Florida side of Gulf Islands can get you acquainted with the accessible trails there.
 Perdido Key and Naval Live Oaks will be your best bets.
 Some of the paved trails are less than a mile but they give visitors a taste of the tree canopies that shade the area for much of the year.

 Park headquarters is at Naval Live Oaks in Gulf Breeze on a barrier island across Pensacola Bay and about seven miles from Pensacola.
 Another bridge takes visitors to Pensacola Beach from here.
-The visitor center is a cool respite from the Florida summer heat and a good place to duck into if a thunderstorm is blowing through.
-A 20-minute orientation film is instructive for planning purposes.
-Behind the visitor center are more than 7.5 miles of trails, including the paved Breckenridge Nature Trail which is just less than a mile.
+It's not open to visitors, but from the parking lot you can access more than 7.5 miles of trails, including the paved Breckenridge Nature Trail which is just less than a mile.
+The area also offers covered pavilions, outdoor exhibits and water access.

 The Florida National Scenic Trail is a 1,330-mile trailway that begins at Fort Pickens in Gulf Breeze and ends at Big Cypress National Preserve in the Florida Everglades.
 Some 28 miles of the trail cross the Gulf Island National Seashore.
 This is the only part of the trail that follows the coastline and it is mostly on a paved public bike path along Pensacola Beach.